[I’ve updated the below text for flow and clarity, the podcast doesn’t match up perfectly]

 Mathematicians, feel free to correct me in the comments, if I got the details wrong.
 But let me ask you a question: if you wanted to physically represent something that was beyond the physical, what better way could there be that making a box that just contains the least physically possible of all ratios?

-The Luchot go into a box that is one of the simplest approximations of a number that it is least possible to presented in reality.
+The Luchot (tablets) go into a box that is one of the simplest approximations of a number that it is least possible to presented in reality.
 The Luchot have no measurements in the Torah, but their proximity to this impossible ratio is itself a representation of something beyond the physical realm.

 The dimensions do not approximate phi on all sides.
 Aside from being impossible, it is the primary faces that have this ratio.
 Which faces?
 The face towards the Kohanim who enter the Kadosh Kadoshim has this dimension.
 And the top – the face towards Heaven – does as well.

-Okay, let’s move on to the table.
-It’s dimensions are related, but different.
-It is 2 by 1 by 1.5.
-Instead of 2.5 by 1.5 by 1.5.
-Here, we slip from the mathematical – which describes some sort of reality beyond our reality – and into the linguistic.
+To understand this, we slip from the mathematical – which describes some sort of reality beyond our reality – and into the linguistic.

 The dimensions are described using three words.
 There is length, אָרְכָּהּ (Arka), width, רָחְבָּהּ (Rachbah) and height קֹמָתָה.
 (Komatah)